Introductory Coffee. Saturday, Oct. 29, 2016, 9:30 a.m. – Tabor Space. See Events

-With the first floor slab poured, the shoring for pouring the second floor post-tensioned concrete deck is underway.
+The second floor is poured.
+Walls are up.
+Shoring removed.
+And a third floor is getting ready for its concrete pour.
 We are tracking to a completion date of 3/30/2017.
-If we stay on track, move-in could happen on April Fools day.
+If we stay on track, move-in could happen on April Fools Day.
 To some of us, that seems quite appropriate.

 PDX COMMONS NEARLY FULL — BUT OPPORTUNITIES REMAIN

-Fellow commoners have now claimed 24 of the 27 available membership spots with three units remaining for those still to join.
+Fellow commoners have now claimed 24 of the 27 available membership spots with three homes remaining for those still to join.

-We have a number of folks on a waiting list, but these are people not interested in moving forward now to Full Membership.
-Anyone who seriously wants unit 203 or 402 or 202 NOW can move ahead of the waiting list by becoming an Associate Member and going through the process to get vetted as a member of PDX Commons.
+We have a number of folks on a wait list, but these are people not interested in moving forward now to full membership.
+Anyone who seriously wants unit 202, 203 or 402 can NOW can move ahead of the wait list by becoming an associate member and going through the process to get vetted as a full member of PDX Commons.

-For those waiting for particular unit, be reminded that when a unit becomes newly available, it is offered to existing owners first.
-So committing to unit 202 or 402 puts one in a much better position of successfully getting the unit of their dreams.
+For those waiting for particular unit, be reminded that when a home becomes newly available, it is offered to existing owners first.
+So committing to unit 202, 203 or 402 puts one in a much better position of successfully getting the unit of their dreams.

 GROUND IS BROKEN – Construction is under way.